Desipeli/CyberSecurityBaseProject1/README.md

 # Cyber Security Base 2023 Project 1

-This is a [Cyber Security Base 2023 course project 1](https://cybersecuritybase.mooc.fi/module-3.1).
+This repository is for [Cyber Security Base 2023 course project 1](https://cybersecuritybase.mooc.fi/module-3.1).
 The application has many critical security flaws, and should not be used anywhere except on this course.

 ## The application